-Students who lose their eligibility due to unsatisfactory progress may reapply for federal aid once it is demonstrated that they have improved their academic standing.
-After one semester of grades has been reviewed, and the student’s standing is deemed “satisfactory”, the student may then again request federal aid for that next semester.
+Students who lose their eligibility due to unsatisfactory progress may reapply for federal aid once it has been demonstrated that they have improved their academic standing.
+After one semester of grades has been reviewed, and the student’s standing is deemed “satisfactory”, the student may request federal aid for the next semester.
 Students with questions about the specifics of this policy can contact the Financial Aid Office.

 This timeline is approximate for events related to financial aid recipients.
 Date and month variations may change from year to year.

-- The Department of Education begins accepting FAFSAs for the upcoming academic year
+January The Department of Education begins accepting FAFSAs for the upcoming

-- Refund checks for aid mailed or direct deposited to student bank accounts (close to the start of classes)
+Refund checks for aid mailed to current students (close to the start of classes)

-- Aid applications are due for students who are applying for admission for the following year
+February Aid applications are due for students who are applying for admission for the

 With identity theft on the rise, all individuals should be careful to protect their personal identification information.
 In many cases it is the linking of several personal identifiers that leads to the ability for someone to steal your identity, such as your name AND your date of birth.